Scott Anderson's Olympic

 A Dream Deferred or A Dream

-This is the fourth installment of miler Scott Anderson's Olympic
+This is the third installment of miler Scott Anderson's Olympic

 Trials Journal.
-If you missed his eye-opening installments #1 or #2 or #3 we strongly urge you to read them
+If you missed his eye-opening installments #1 or #2, we strongly urge you to read them

 before reading this installment as they provide background information